haykam821/apollo-bugs/README.md

 ### Am I not allowed to post bugs to the subreddit (r/ApolloApp)?

-You totally can if you feel like it'd be wortwhile for discussion or some other reason, but GitHub is the preferred place if you're able to (again, just to keep everything organized).
+You totally can if you feel like it'd be worthwhile for discussion or some other reason, but GitHub is the preferred place if you're able to (again, just to keep everything organized).